 The Hatfield House paintings by Marcus Gheeraerts II

 There were four ceiling murals (or frescos) in Hatfield House that Marcus Gheeraerts II painted (Several with Annibale Carracci directing).

 They were kind of risqué so they were probably hidden with false ceilings.
 When they are located it will be very obvious that he painted them since they are done in his style and no one else's.

 I have read on the Hatfield House web site that there are at least three rooms whose ceilings were covered over early in the reign of Queen Victoria.* The ceilings were pretty risque so knowing the nature of the queen, who visited Hatfield House, this could explain why those ceilings were hidden.

-We kept Marcus busy when there was no work for him and that happened in falls, winters and during the summers because of the annual plague outbreaks (or during other infectious outbreaks like smallpox and malaria).
+We kept Marcus busy when there was no work for him and that happened in falls and winters.
+Then during the summers he came out because of the annual plague outbreaks (or during other infectious outbreaks like smallpox and malaria).

 We had artists doing lots of work in obscure places at Hatfield House just to give them work (read below here).

-Every year for about three or four months during the summers plague broke out and dumped 50 to 100 artists on our doorstep.
+Every year for about three or four months during the summers plague or another disease broke out and dumped 50 to 100 artists on our doorstep.
 They were basically geeks who needed a mother to take care of them.
 (One main year was in 1611 when we were finishing up Hatfield House.)

 Often the artists were subject to a 'five week itch'.
 After about five weeks they had to create, be that act, sing, paint or sculpt.
 London would draw them back in order to scratch that itch.
 I had to keep them all occupied or they would have all gone back to London to scratch their itch where many of those who stayed (there or in any major city) ended up dying.